GReinoso96/nikkimod/readme.md

 Additionally, some assets from the Freedoom project are included, see `01_core\Freedoom.COPYING.txt` for Freedoom's copyright notice.

 Doom and all its assets are property of their current holders.

+Doom assets used:

+* Skull chest from the vaults.